top of page

 Collective Giving

 Collective giving, also known as “giving circles,” brings together like-minded individuals to support shared causes by pooling their resources and making collective decisions about where, when, and how to distribute grants.
 This collaborative approach allows individuals to have a greater impact collectively than they might have alone.
 Collective giving offers numerous benefits, including increased engagement, social connectivity, and the ability to make significant contributions to multiple organizations.
+At The Black Women Give Foundation, collective giving involves three key steps:

 Board